Telstra Corporation Ltd v Desktop Marketing Systems Pty Ltd: Appeal

 Finkelstein J granted Desktop Marketing Systems leave to appeal to the Full Court.

-Lindgren J regarded Walter v Lane (1900) as "the high point of the line of authority supportive of the proposition that one can be the 'author' of a work without scope for variance in expression" (ie. creativity).
+Lindgren J regarded Walter v Lane (1900) as "the high point of the line of authority supportive of the proposition that one can be the 'author' of a work without scope for variance in expression" (i.e. creativity).
 His Honour held that "decisively for the present case, there is no principle that the labour and expense of collecting, verifying, recording and assembling (albeit routinely) data to be compiled are irrelevant to, or are incapable of themselves establishing, origination, and therefore originality."
 Any departure from the long course of Anglo-Australian authority would have to be done by the High Court.

 Sackville J noted that the trial and the appeal were conducted on the basis that it was unnecessary for Telstra to establish that the directories or headings books had a particular or joint authors.
 Synthesising the historical cases, he concluded that "a compilation of factual information will ordinarily be an original literary work for copyright purposes if the compiler has undertaken substantial labour or incurred substantial expense in collecting the information."
 The decision in Feist reflected considerations peculiar to the United States.

 Black CJ agreed with the reasons of both Sackville and Lindgren JJ.
 The appeal was dismissed.